Tennessee’s House expels 2 of 3 Democrats over guns protest

 Banishment is a move the chamber has used only a handful times since the Civil War.
 Most state legislatures have the power to expel members, but it is generally reserved as a punishment for lawmakers accused of serious misconduct, not used as a weapon against political opponents.

-The protest unfolded days after the shooting at the Covenant School, a private Christian school where six people were killed, including three children.

-“We are losing our democracy.
-This is not normal.
-This is not OK,” Pearson told reporters Thursday.
-The three “broke a House rule because we’re fighting for kids who are dying from gun violence and people in our communities who want to see an end to the proliferation of weaponry in our communities.”
+Pearson told reporters Thursday that in carrying out the protest, the three had broken “a House rule because we’re fighting for kids who are dying from gun violence and people in our communities who want to see an end to the proliferation of weaponry in our communities.”

 Johnson, a retired teacher, said her concern about school shootings was personal, recalling a day in 2008 when students came running toward her out of a cafeteria because a student had just been shot and killed.

-“The trauma on those faces, you will never, ever forget.
-I don’t want to forget it,” she said.
+“The trauma on those faces, you will never, ever forget,” she said.

 Thousands of people flocked to the Capitol to support Jones, Pearson and Johnson on Thursday, cheering and chanting outside the House chamber loudly enough to drown out the proceedings.